 Referring to De Oliveira Rodriguez & Ferreira's (2015) views, the principal's transformational leadership can be seen as a process created by the principle that involves the ability to motivate and influence teachers in the workplace.
-Then, when referring to the views of Kim & Yoon (2015), the principal's transformational leadership is based on teacher motivation which is maintained through inspiration or transformation to achieve predetermined school goals.
-On the other hand, the principal's transformational leadership can be referred to in the view of Kouzes & Posner (2017) as the cause of the teacher feeling trust, respect, and liking that motivates him to do more than is asked or appreciated in the organization rather than being emphasized as influencing teachers through giving rewards and punishment.
+Then, when referring to the views of Kim & Yoon (2015), the principal's transformational leadership is based on teacher motivation which is maintained through inspiration or transformational leadership can be referred to in the view of Kouzes & Posner (2017) as the cause of the teacher feeling trust, respect, and liking that motivates him to do more than is asked or appreciated in the organization rather than being emphasized as influencing teachers through giving rewards and punishment.